datamon1016/JPortfolio/README.md

 • Collaborated with other statisticians to collect live data from 100+ student body to assess the public’s opinion on Covid-19 restrictions.

-• Collected data from the survey was wrangled and cleansed using Excel and R
+• Collected data from the survey was wrangled and cleansed using Microsoft Excel and R

 • Utilized R-Studio to conduct analysis using methods such as Cluster (K-Means) and Factor analysis.
 R-Studio was also used to create data visualizations.